11

 As it was quiet up there (no people) and I had such a great view I decided that it was time to eat the Hanami Dango I bought earlier.

-Up at the top where the castle once used to stand.
+Up at the top where the castle once was.
 It’s a bit of a hike up, but totally worth it!!

 It doesn’t take too long.
 I’d say about 20 minutes one-way.